-Our favourite dentistry gadget of all time, The Dental Button, sadly has gone out of production.
-However…
+Our favourite dentistry gadget of all time, The Dental Button, sadly appears to have gone out of production.
+Here are some alternatives:

 There’s a new kit in town!